Thesis and dissertation proofreading

 Note: I won’t fact-check references but will flag obvious inconsistencies.

-4. Improves clarity and readability (light touch)
+4. Improve clarity and readability (light touch)

 • Awkward phrasing